RBEGamer/AtomicChess/src/src_buildroot/README.md

 ## HARDWARE SUPPORT I2C SPI

+The ATC Project uses the SPI bus of the Embedded System to communicate with the motor drivers.
+To use the SPI bus
 * config txt patch manual
 * modprobe i2c
 * linux menuconfig to check if i2c is general in kernel enabled (images)